Johnathan David Garcia vs. State of Florida

 Garcia appealed a lower court's order to provide his locked phone's passcode.
 He argues it violates his 5th Amendment rights against self-incrimination.
 The 5th amendment applies to incriminating "testimonial communication".
 This includes statements that could lead to finding incriminating evidence.
 The passcode itself is not incriminating, but unlocking the phone may lead to incriminating evidence.
 The Court finds that the passcode is protected "testimonial communication".

 The State also argued that providing the passcode would fall under the “foregone conclusion” exemption.
-Translation: It would not violate Garcia's rights because the State can prove it already knows the facts that will be discovered.
+Meaning, it would not violate Garcia's rights because the State can prove it already knows the facts that will be discovered.
 This Court disagrees, saying it should not be exempt.
 The exemption normally applies to business or financial documents, and the ruling that created the "forgone conclusion" exemption suggests passcodes aren't included.
 Also, another ruling says the exemption was created for a "vastly different context".
 Including passcodes would reduce Constitutional rights.

 When ordering Garcia to provide his passcode, the lower court referenced a 2016 2nd District of Appeal decision, State v.
 Stahl.
 Stahl decided that providing a passcode for a phone was non-testimonial.
 This Court has disagreed with the Stahl decision.